Simón Bolívar: Gran Colombia: 1819–1830

 Desiring to merge New Granada and Venezuela into a "greater republic of Colombia", Bolívar first established a provisional government in Bogotá with Santander, and then left to resume campaigning against the Royalists in Venezuela on 20 September 1819.
-En route, he learned that Santander had executed Barreiro and other Royalist prisoners on 11 October and that Zea had been replaced as vice president in September 1819 by Arismendi, who was conspiring with Mariño against Urdaneta and Bermúdez.
-Bolívar arrived in Angostura on 11 December and, by being conciliatory, restored order.
+En route, he learned that Zea had been replaced as vice president in September 1819 by Arismendi, who was conspiring with Mariño against Urdaneta and Bermúdez.
+Bolívar arrived in Angostura on 11 December and, by being conciliatory, defused the plot.
 He then proposed the merging of New Granada and Venezuela to the congress on 14 December, which was approved.
 On 17 December, the congress issued a decree creating the Republic of Colombia, including the regions of Venezuela, New Granada, and the still Spanish-controlled Real Audiencia of Quito, and elected Bolívar and Zea president and vice president respectively.

 After Christmas Day, 1819, Bolívar left Angostura to direct campaigns against Royalist forces along the Caribbean coasts of Venezuela and New Granada.
 He met with Santander in Bogotá in March 1820, then rode to Cúcuta and inspected Republican forces in northern Colombia over April and May 1820.
 Meanwhile, Morillo's military and political position was fatally undermined by the mutiny of Spanish soldiers in Cádiz on 1 January, which forced Ferdinand VII to accept a liberal constitution in March.
 News of the mutiny and its consequences arrived in Colombia in March and was followed by orders from Spain to Morillo to publicize the constitution and negotiate a peace that would return Colombia to the Spanish Empire.
 Bolívar and Morillo, seeking to gain leverage over each other, delayed talks until 21 November, when Colombian and Royalist delegates met in Trujillo, Venezuela.
 The delegates completed two treaties on 25 November, establishing a six-month truce, a prisoner exchange, and basic rights for combatants.
 Bolívar and Morillo signed the treaties on 25 and 26 November, then met the next day at Santa Ana de Trujillo.
 After this meeting, Morillo turned his command over to Spanish general Miguel de la Torre and departed for Spain on 17 December.